-- 1. Progress should be made on the transition to civilian and democratic government continues in full consultation with all the relevant parties. - 2.
-The government of Thailand should fulfil its responsibility to protect by protecting civilians from terrorism and insurgent attacks. - 3.
-The security forces should ensure that their actions are consistent with domestic law and Thailand's international legal obligations, especially human rights obligations.
+- 1. The government should appoint a senior official as National R2P Focal Point to coordinate national and international efforts to implement R2P. - 2.
+Progress should be made on the transition to civilian and democratic government continues in full consultation with all the relevant parties. - 3.
+The security forces should ensure that their counter-terrorism actions are consistent with domestic law and Thailand's international legal obligations, especially human rights obligations.
 Those responsible for violations of human rights should be held accountable. - 4.
-The government should explore options for negotiations with the Patani insurgents. - 5.
-Non-state armed groups must refrain from targeting civilians and should be prepared to enter negotiations in good faith. - 6.
-All those responsible for violent crimes against civilians must be held accountable.
+The government should explore options for negotiations with the Patani insurgents.
+Nonstate armed groups must refrain from targeting civilians and should be prepared to enter negotiations in good faith. - 5.
+All those responsible for violent crimes against civilians, including during the 2010 crackdown in Bangkok, must be held accountable before the law.